JayJaewonYoo/Particle_Simulation/README.md

 1. Download the ParticlePhysicsSimulator.jar file.
 2. After opening the file, click the "CLICK ME" button for more details.

-If you do not have a Java SE Runtime Environment installed:
-Instructions to be added.

 If you wish to download and open the source code as a Java Project:
 - Using Eclipse IDE:
   1. Download repository as a zip file.